Sarthak-Sidhant/redstalk/README.md

 # RedStalk
 ### Reddit User AI Profiler

-*Currently uses the `gemini-pro` model by default (configurable in the script).
-Chunking occurs for data exceeding ~1M tokens.*
+*Currently uses the `gemini-2.0-flash` model by default (configurable in the script).
+Chunking occurs for data exceeding ~500k/1M tokens. (also configurable)*

 This script scrapes the public post and comment history of a specified Reddit user, processes the text, and then uses the Google Gemini AI to generate a detailed character analysis based on their language and activity.